Transparency in Price and Service

 The following provides an outline of our potential fixed fees to individuals for assisting with UK immigration applications, British nationality applications and applications for residence in the UK under EU law.

 Please note that the below fee information is not a quote, and excludes disbursements.
 If you are in any doubt as to the likely complexity of your application please contact a member of our team to discuss.
 We aim to take full details of your circumstances before quoting a fee and in most cases, the fee you are quoted by us at the time of instruction will be the final fee.
 However, it occasionally happens that issues arise during the course of the process that increases complexity the work required on the application.
-Where this occurs, we will immediately notify you of the nature and implications of the issue, as well as the amount and reasons for the additional fee before carrying out the additional work.
+Where this occurs, we will notify you of the nature and implications of the issue, as well as the amount and reasons for the additional fee before carrying out the additional work.

 VAT at a rate of 20 per cent will be applied in addition to our fees unless a VAT exemption applies to your individual circumstances.